Table of Contents

 But first, you need to know that money is never a limiting factor for US education.
 There are great ways to attend the best schools in the world at the price of a 2008 Honda Civic.
 Sorry Honda, nothing personal.
 Before you read any further, let me make it clear that this is not a list of hacks or gimmicks to help reduce your stress of funding your education.
 This is just a perfect reference guide to help you save money while studying abroad.

-Understand the different ways of reducing the financial burden of US education
+1) Understand the different ways of reducing the financial burden of US education

-Reach out to the school for help.
+2) Reach out to the school for help.
 Nothing beats that.

-Scholarships funded by government and private bodies
+3) Scholarships funded by government and private bodies

-No matter how much the schools offer in scholarship, you can still offset some more with a plethora of international scholarships available to worthy students.
+No matter how much the schools offer in scholarship, you can still offset some more with a plethora of international scholarships available for worthy students.
 Most of them do not charge you a dime to apply.
 If you get through, you just saved yourself a few bucks at least.
 The internet is your best friend when it comes to finding the ones that fit your profile.
-The Fulbright-Nehru Awards for example, enable the most outstanding students, academics and professionals in India and the U.S. to study, research and teach in the host country.
+The Fulbright-Nehru Awards, for example, enable the most outstanding students, academics and professionals in India and the U.S. to study, research and teach in the host country.
 Make use of great resources like StudyUSA.com or InternationalScholarships.com that list out the types of scholarships, eligibility criteria, and timelines for each.

-Graduate and Teaching Assistantship
+4) Graduate and Teaching Assistantship

-Curricular Practical Training
+5) Curricular Practical Training

-Remember, if you are not successful in getting the above, then there is a 5th option always – student loans that give you unbelievable interest rates and a 1 to 2-year deferral on installment payments post completion on your course.
+Remember, if you are not successful in getting any of the financial aids mentioned above, then there is always the 5th option.
+Student loans give you unbelievable interest rates and a 1 to 2-year deferral on installment payments post completion on your course.
 Research well before making decisions that might impact your pocket in the future.
 Good luck with all your endeavors.
 If you have any success stories, do share with the iSchoolConnect community.
 You can email us at firstname.lastname@example.org